 A built-up roof can be your best friend or your worst nightmare.
 There are so many variations or layers of roofing materials that make up a built-up roof system.

 Layering the materials is how it got called a built-up roof.
 The roof is built-up by layering plies of fiberglass rolls of roofing and hot tar between each layer.
 And this is only a short explanation of how it gets installed.

 The basics of a hot tar roof so to speak.
 It’s asphalt heated up to 500 degrees and then we mop that directly on the roof deck or insulation.
 Yep, just like you would mop a kitchen floor.
 And in-between mopping we roll out layers of roofing while it's still hot.
 Many built-up roofs are done with 4, 5, or 6 layers of roofing.

 The top layer is the most important layer when it comes to maintenance.
 It will be what determines if it can be repaired and maintained successfully.
 Oftentimes the top layer is a flood coat of hot asphalt (tar) with rocks put in the tar while it is still 450 to 500 degrees.
 A hot tar roof with a rock finish makes for a challenging repair for a very experienced roofer.
 But it can be done if there is useful life left in the flat roof system.

 Now, if it has a granule surface cap sheet as a finish layer or an asphalt flood coat, it is much more manageable to maintain and repair.
 Either way, the existing materials that will need to be maintained need to have some useful life left to make any repairs that will last any length of time.

-The advantage of a built up roof system is they last 20-30 years.
+The advantage of a built-up roof system is it'll last 20-30 years.
 They are very durable, so heavy foot traffic will not damage this roof system.

 The disadvantage is the cost, having to install multiple layers means we roof the building multiple times to get one roof system.
 Heating up asphalt and pumping it up on the roof is also a very dangerous job.